osanj/osanj.github.io/content/post/visualizing-sphere-integrals/index.md

 \end{aligned}
 $$

-By considering this side $$n$$ times we approximate the circumference:
+By considering this side $n$ times we approximate the circumference:

 $$
 \begin{aligned}